akihikodaki/akihikodaki/README.md

 I modified the WebRTC library for additional features on iOS like screen-casting with audio and an extra audio configuration. https://github.com/pixiv/webrtc

-#### March, 2020 - February, 2021
+#### March 2020 - February 2021

-The backend and the Web frontend of pixiv Sketch was assigned to me.
+The backend and the Web frontend of pixiv Sketch were assigned to me.
 I focused on reliability.

 The backend interacted with [MySQL](https://www.mysql.com/) and Redis.
 The Web frontend provided the UI with React with its state managed with [Fluxible](https://fluxible.io).

 - Contributed to ClusterWS/cWS https://github.com/ClusterWS/cWS/pull/35
 - Debugged and patched Mozilla Firefox to fix CSRF. https://bugzilla.mozilla.org/show_bug.cgi?id=1605305

-### March, 2021
+### March 2021

 I become an unemployed FLOSS contributor again.